 At first glance, It won’t look like Prague has a rich and varied nightlife but it does.
 While pubs and restaurants are typically closed by midnight, many bars and clubs remain open and hopping until early morning hours.
-You can dance all night at one of Prague’s many discos and music clubs, have a cocktail at a jazz club or beer at a bar, and enjoy live music of all kinds.
+You can dance all night at one of Prague’s many discos and music clubs, have a cocktail at a jazz club or beer at a bar, and enjoy the live music of all kinds.
 There are also some places dedicated to gays and lesbians.

-For me, I went to Oblaca restaurant at the Žižkov TV Tower with some local friends and had a great night trying nitrogen infused cocktails, a beautiful dinner followed by live bands in old town.
+For me, I went to Oblaca restaurant at the Žižkov TV Tower with some local friends and had a great night trying nitrogen-infused cocktails, a beautiful dinner followed by live bands in the old town.
 The restaurant has very good modern European food with a stunning view.
 The best idea is to book the dinner for around sunset – first visit the observatory (which is free of charge with a restaurant reservation) and then dine above illuminated red roofs of the old town.